Every business knows that they need a customer survey but actually creating one is a major pain point for some.

 If you feel like you need more open-ended questions, put in more open-ended questions.
 It's crucial that your survey tells you what you need to know.
 These are guidelines, not rules.

 How do I measure my survey responses?

-There are a ton of different ways that businesses measure their responses.
+There are a ton of different ways that businesses measure customer responses.
 Some plug the numbers into their CRM or other software in their tech stack.

-Finally, we'll end this post with a few quick-burst tips.
+Finally, we'll end this post with a few quick-burst survey tips.